Guido Merkens

-Guido Albert Merkens Jr. (born August 14, 1955) is an American former professional football player who was a quarterback, running back, wide receiver, punter and defensive back for 10 seasons for the Houston Oilers, New Orleans Saints and Philadelphia Eagles of the National Football League (NFL).
+Guido Albert Merkens Jr. (/ˈgiːdoʊ/ GHEE-doh; born August 14, 1955) is an American former professional football player who was a quarterback, running back, wide receiver, punter and defensive back for 10 seasons for the Houston Oilers, New Orleans Saints and Philadelphia Eagles of the National Football League (NFL).
 He became synonymous with the kind of player who did not excel at any one position, but was valuable because he could fill in at so many positions.

 Early life and college

 Merkens was born on August 14, 1955, in San Antonio, Texas.
 Merkens’s father Guido Sr., served as founding pastor of Concordia Lutheran Church in San Antonio and was a vice president of the Lutheran Church–Missouri Synod.
 Merkens was a 1973 graduate of Edison High School in San Antonio, where he played offense and defense on the football team.
 He also played on the school's basketball team.

 He then played college football at both quarterback and defensive back for the Sam Houston Bearkats.
 He was also a punter and kicker during his first two years.
 In his final two college seasons, Merkens focused more on playing quarterback, though he was still starting at cornerback early in his junior year.
 As a senior, he was able to focus solely on playing quarterback.
 His versatility became a hallmark of his professional career.